maryambsq/GHWProject2/README.md

 # GHW
-Welcome to my second attemot of creating a project :D
+Welcome to my second attempt of creating a project :D hopefully this goes well...